preronam/CodeQuiz/README.md

  4. At the end of the Quiz, the user has the option to save their highscore and username
  5. Only the top 10 user scores will be displayed for others to see

-In order to develop this quiz, the following processes were implemented via Javascript:
+In order to develop this quiz, the following technology was used
+1. Javascript
+2. HTML
+3. CSS

+The following provides an overview of the functionality of each file:

 Game.js File:
 1. The questions were captured in a variable